taka7peace/Ramain_derivery_analysis/README.md

 ### Mid Review(part 1,2)
 The rate of improvement has varied from store to store, and I feel that simply reporting the results of the previous month's time to serve Ramen is insufficient information.
-Therefore, they would like to help store staff by using machine learning to make predictions.
+Therefore, I would like to help store staff by using machine learning to make predictions.
 I have found that the shorter the time to serve ramen, the lower the cancellation rate tends to be.
 I set the task of shortening the time until the ramen is served.
 Some stores review their workflow and fix the waste until the ramen is served.
 I believe that such efforts can be improved by sharing self-help efforts by stores company-wide and by reviewing common flows at headquarters.
 In addition, at one store, the store manager reviews the data and reassigns people so that the supply-demand balance is achieved.